jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 --------------- |
 When it comes to computers, everything is deterministic, including random numbers!
 Be very careful what assumptions you're making when you're using random numbers to make an application or component more secure!
-Also, I did not fully understand what 32bit vs. 64bit meant until I did this exercise (you can split a 64bit number in half to make a 32bit number!!), which also helped me explain bits and registers to my 11-year-old.
+Also, you can split a 64bit number in half to make a 32bit number!!
+Additionaly, a deeper understanding of 32bit vs. 64bit helped me explain bits and registers to my 11-year-old.
 Finally, I had NO concept of Endianness until Holiday Hack 2020.
 But now I do! |

 # Objective 11b: Naughty/Nice List with Blockchain Investigation Part 2